Layne Beachley: Personal life

 Layne Beachley was born Tania Maris Gardner on 24 May 1972 in Sydney.
-Her mother was only 17 years old and unmarried so she was soon adopted by Neil and Valerie Beachley, who lived in nearby Manly.
+Her mother was only 17 years old and unmarried so Layne was adopted by Neil and Valerie Beachley, who lived in nearby Manly.
 When Layne was only six years old, Valerie suffered a post-operative brain haemorrhage and died, leaving Layne and her brother to be raised by Neil.
-Beachley has spoken publicly about personal struggles, including the fact that she was conceived during a date rape and later adopted out.
-She met her biological mother for the first time in 1999 at the age of 27.
-Her biological mother already had a nickname for her, "Beach".
+Beachley has spoken publicly about her personal struggles, including the fact that she was conceived during a date rape.
+In 1999, at the age of 27, she met her biological mother for the first time, who already had a nickname for her, "Beach".

 Beachley was brought up in the competitive Manly surfing scene and was competing and winning against men at the age of 15.
-It was at this time that she developed her strength and style, contributing to her future success as an unbeaten world champion and big wave rider.
-Beachley was always available when possible for any worthwhile cause in the community, whether it was for sewage outfall protests or promoting the sport and charities to which she is close.
+It was at that time that she developed her strength and style, contributing to her future success as an unbeaten world champion and big-wave rider.
+Beachley has usually been available to support any worthwhile community cause, whether protesting about sewage outfall or promoting the sport and charities to which she is close.

 She married Kirk Pengilly, a member of the Australian rock group INXS, in October 2010.
+Beachley first met Pengilly in 2002.
 They renewed their wedding vows in 2014 after Layne lost her wedding ring while surfing.
-Layne first met Kirk in 2002.
+She is stepmother to April, Pengilly's daughter from a previous relationship.

+She is a keen supporter of the Manly Sea Eagles rugby league club.

 Recognition

 Beachley received the Laureus World Alternative Sportsperson of the Year Award in 2004 and was named the Extreme Female Athlete of the Year as part of the Teen Choice Awards in 2005.
 She was inducted into both the Australian and US surfing halls of fame in 2006, and the Sport Australia Hall of Fame in 2011.
 In 2006, she was also inducted into the Surfing Walk of Fame as that year's Woman of the Year; the Walk is in Huntington Beach, California.

 At the 2015 Australia Day Honours, Beachley was appointed an Officer of the Order of Australia for distinguished service to the community through support for a range of charitable organisations, as a mentor for women in sport, and to surfing as a world champion competitor.
 She was also awarded the Australian Sports Medal in 2000 for her back to back world titles in 1998 and 1999.
+In 2025, awarded The Dawn Award at Sport Australia Hall of Fame awards.